krakend/krakend-documentation/authorization/jwt-validation.md

 ## A complete running example
 The [KrakenD Playground](/docs/overview/playground/) demonstrates how to protect endpoints using JWT and includes two examples ready to use:

-- an integration with an external third party using a [Single Page Application from Auth0](https://auth0.com/docs/applications/spa)
+- Integration with an external third party using a [Single Page Application from Auth0](https://auth0.com/docs/applications/spa)
-- an integration with an internal identity provider service (mocked) using a symmetric key algorithm and a signer middleware.
+- Integration with an internal identity provider service (mocked) using a symmetric key algorithm and a signer middleware.

 To try it, [clone the playground](https://github.com/devopsfaith/krakend-playground) and follow the README.